-- a) "Show Committee" in relation to a competition means the committee responsible for conducting the competition. - b) The term "show management" as used herein is the organisation or individual acting as sponsor of a cutting horse contest for which said organisation or individual sought and received the approval of NCHA to conduct the same. - 9.
-"Competition Ground" means the arena within which the competition is being or is about to be conducted.
-Rec- ommended minimum size to be 24m 30m x 45m 60m.
-Surface must either be of sand or tilled to a depth of 5cm to - 10.
+- a.
+"Show Committee" in relation to a competition means the committee responsible for conducting the competition. - b.
+The term "show management" as used herein is the organisation or individual acting as sponsor of a cutting horse contest for which said organisation or individual sought and received the approval of NCHA to conduct the same. - 9.
+Competition Ground" means the arena within which the competition is being or is about to be conducted.
+Recommended minimum size to be 24m 30m x 45m 60m.
+The surface should be of tilled earth or fine sand with a minimum depth of 10cm (4") to 15cm (6"). - 10.
 "Competition Secretary and The Secretary of the Competition" means the secretary of the competition. - 11.
-"Prize Money or Purse Money" means the amount of stated cash to be distributed as prize money. - 12.
-"Prize" includes any reward, gift or presentation whether in the form of a certificate, a card, ribbon, monetary payment, trophy or otherwise. - 13.
+"Prize Money or Purse Money" means the amount of stated cash to be distributed as prize money. - "Prize" includes any reward, gift or presentation whether in the form of a certificate, a card, ribbon, monetary payment, trophy or otherwise. - 13.
 "Awards" include decision, placing and adjudication. - 14.
 "The Closing Date for Entries" in relation to a competition means the date on or before which entries must be received as last published by the body conducting the show. - 15.
 "First Day" in relation to a competition or age event means the day on which judging of a competition commences. - 16.
 "Exhibit" used as a verb includes the verb "Show" and vice versa, and to exhibit or to show includes to compete. - 17.
 "Misconduct" includes any conduct considered to be unworthy of a sportsman or calculated to induce a breach of the peace or to create a nuisance or to prejudice the smooth running or prestige of any recognised competition. - 18.
 "Restricted Cutting Horse Contest" as used herein is interpreted to mean a cutting horse contest where entry is limited by the age or sex of the horse individual breed shows, mare, gelding, stallion or any event deemed restricted by the NCHA Board of Directors.

-- 19. "Non Pro" as used herein is the abbreviation for the words Non Professional Rider or Non Professional Card Holder who is also a full member of the association. - 20.
-"Entry" A nomination becomes an entry, for the purpose of calculating prizemoney or the number of horses advancing to a final, when the draw is completed.
+- "Non Pro" as used herein is the abbreviation for the words Non Professional Rider or Non Professional Card Holder who is also a full member of the Association. - "Entry" A nomination becomes an entry, for the purpose of calculating prizemoney or the number of horses advancing to a final, when the draw is completed.
 Any nomination scratched prior to the draw is not an entry in the event.